onnx/turnkeyml/src/turnkeyml/llm/README.md

 `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 llm-prompt -p "Hello, my thoughts are"`

 You can also launch a server process with:

+The `oga-bench` tool is available to capture tokens/second and time-to-first-token metrics: `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 oga-bench`.
+Learn more with `lemonade oga-bench -h`.

+You can also try Phi-3-Mini-128k-Instruct with the following commands:

 `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 serve`